 I had known for a while that Istanbul straddles two continents- Europe and Asia and that it is in fact the only City in the world that does this, so of course when planning my 3 days in Istanbul I knew I had to venture to the Asian Side too.

-After doing some googling I found that the neighbourhood of Kadikoy on the Asian side would be the best place to get the boat to.
+After doing some googling I found that the neighbourhood of Kadikoy on the Asian side would be the best place to get the boat to from the European side to the Asian side of Istanbul.
 I was staying in the Karakoy neighbourhood of Istanbul so I went down to the pier nearby and there was a ticket booth which had KADIKOY written on it with a boat waiting so I used my Istanbulkart (the card you need to get to use all transport in Istanbul) to get through the barriers where it deducted a meer 2.15TL/£0.50 off the card and I got onto the boat… nice and easy!

 The boat journey from Karakoy to Kadikoy took about 20 minutes and there were great views all around!